business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-One of the biggest problems your business may face is predatory customers.
+Predatory customers can be a massive problem for businesses.
 You know the type: They try to squeeze as much time, money and resources out of your business as possible.

 What are predatory customers?

+Predatory customers are focused on squeezing as much as they can out of you — even if it ruins your business.
 No matter how good your product or service is, there are some customers you just won’t be able to please.
-Predatory customers are focused on squeezing as much as they can out of you – even if it ruins your business.

 5 types of predatory customers